 Who can open an ISA?

-If you’re a UK resident and 16 years of age or over, you can open a Cash ISA - and we can help you with that right here at Progressive.
+If you’re a UK resident and 18 years of age or over, you can open an ISA.

 What is the ISA allowance?